Database Versioning

 • Drop an existing value

-• Add the new one
+• Add a new one

 Liquibase Support